solid/authorization-panel/proposals/evaluation/index.md

 | 🔸 | 🔸 | 🔸 | []() | |

 ✅ Requirement is fulfilled
-❌ Requirement is no met
+❌ Requirement is not fulfilled
 🔸 Status of requirement fulfillment to be determined